 Immediate returns almost never come.
 Don’t expect them.
 Just expect, as John of the Cross said, to be judged on the quality of your love in the end.

 In a quiet moment, look carefully at your family.
-There is a child, a spouse, a sibling who needs support today.
-Maybe it is time to have that long-delayed talk or give a word of encouragement, advice, or even warning, out of love for the beloved.
+There is a child, a spouse, a sibling, an extended family member who needs support today.
+Maybe it is time to have that long-delayed talk or give a word of encouragement or advice out of love for the beloved.
 Give it.

 Source: Brian Cavanaugh, T.O.R., Sower’s Seeds Aplenty: Fourth Planting (Mahwah, New Jersey: Paulist Press, 1996), 1-2.
 (Lightly edited.)